-Now, let’s talk briefly about writing a resume that’s in a functional format.
+Now, let’s talk briefly about the functional format.

-A functional resume is a very heavy skills-based resume, which briefly mentions (or excludes) job titles, employers, employment dates, and so on.
+A functional resume is a very heavy skills-based, which briefly mentions (or excludes) job titles, employers, employment dates, and so on.

 This format is used most often by those who have sizable career blemishes they are trying to hide.

-Studies have routinely shown throughout the years that recruiters and HR managers DISLIKE this resume format the most, so you should avoid writing a functional resume.
+Studies have shown that recruiters and HR managers DISLIKE this format, so avoid the functional format whenever possible.

 Here’s an example functional resume.

 At this point, let’s talk about the top of your document.

 This may be a rather basic place to start for some of you reading this.